Environment

 WATER MANAGEMENT

-During the mining processes of blasting, crushing and grinding of ore, naturally occurring elements such as lithium minerals are liberated into the water.
-Talison is constructing a Water Treatment Facility to remove these elements before re-use (recycling) or discharge.
+During the mining processes of blasting, crushing and grinding of ore, naturally occurring elements such as lithium minerals are released into the water.
+Talison has constructed a Water Treatment Facility to remove these elements before re-use (recycling) or discharge.